SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    a full deck of cards,
    with one card of each combination of rank and suit.

-An instance of an enumeration member can have values associated with it.
+An instance of an enumeration member can have values associated with the instance.
-This is different than having a raw value: the raw value for an enumeration member is the same for all instances, but instances of the same enumeration member can have different associated values.
+Instances of the same enumeration member can have different values associated with them.
 You provide the associated values when you create the instance.
+Associated values and raw values are different: the raw value of all an enumeration member is the same for all of its instances, and you provide the raw value when you define the enumeration.

 For example,
 consider the case of requesting the sunrise and sunset time from a server.